Article

 James Clear's best selling book Atomic Habits outlines a beautifully simple way to change our personal behaviours by making incremental changes to our lifestyles.

 In marketing we are often looking for the single big event to make a difference.
 The game-changing next big thing.
 Quite often that comes in the form of a stunt brief - the quest for an idea that will grab the headlines and change the world.
+For FMCG brands, this approach is high-risk and rarely delivers sustainable growth.
 Go visit FamousCampaigns.com and ask yourself how many have you heard of?
 Are they actually famous?

 We have just deployed that approach for one of our clients and they have grown brand penetration a ridiculous 318% to become the number one in their category.
 Now to be clear that is mostly due to it being a brilliant product, perfectly positioned to capture unmet demand and it has grown a ton of distribution thanks to the herculean efforts of the sales team.
 However, a disciplined approach to delivering effective communications has made a significant and proven impact.